 Proving fault in any car accident requires gathering evidence and establishing:

-- The circumstance that caused the accident
+- The circumstances that caused the accident

 - Who had the duty to prevent that circumstance from occurring